 Vertigo is put into two classifications depending on where the dysfunction in the vestibular pathway exists.

 - Central vertigo: This type is vertigo that happens due to an injury to the balance centers of the central nervous system, possibly a lesion in the brainstem or cerebellum.
 This type of vertigo has less to do with the false sense of movement than peripheral vertigo.
 It may be accompanied by slurred speech, double vision, or other neurological issues.
 Nystagmus might be present, too.
 Central vertigo can create disequilibrium, which is the sense of being off balance, and some patients are unable even to walk.

 - Peripheral vertigo: This type is vertigo that is caused by a malfunction of the vestibular system, which is made up of the vestibule, the vestibular nerve, and the semicircular canals.
 BPPV falls into this category, along with Meniere’s disease, labyrinthitis, and visual vertigo.
 Inflammation plays a huge role here also.
-Therefore, the common cold, the flu, and bacterial infections can cause peripheral vertigo.
+Therefore, bacterial infections can cause peripheral vertigo.
 Motion sickness is sometimes included under this category.
 If you have peripheral vertigo, you may experience mild to moderate imbalance, hearing loss, nausea and vomiting, tinnitus, a feeling of fullness, and pain in the ears.
 Lesions on the auditory canal can bring about facial weakness.
 Peripheral vertigo may improve in just a few days.

 To learn more about the connection between head and neck injuries and vertigo download our complimentary e-book How to Naturally Relieve Vertigo without Drugs by clicking the image below.